networkx/nx-parallel/CONTRIBUTING.md

 - `get_chunks` is the additional backend-specific argument for almost all the algorithms in nx-parallel and it's tested for all algorithms together in `nx_parallel/tests/test_get_chunks.py` file.

-- We use `@pytest.mark.order` for the tests that change the global configurations (i.e. `nx.config`) to make sure those tests run in the specified order and don't cause unexpected failures.

 ## Documentation syntax

 For displaying a small note about nx-parallel's implementation at the end of the main NetworkX documentation, we use the `backend_info` [entry_point](https://packaging.python.org/en/latest/specifications/entry-points/#entry-points) (in the `pyproject.toml` file).
 The [`get_info` function](./_nx_parallel/__init__.py) is used to parse the docstrings of all the algorithms in nx-parallel and display the nx-parallel specific documentation on the NetworkX's main docs, in the "Additional Backend implementations" box, as shown in the screenshot below.